audiotore482/Q-AEch/README.md

 A: Yes you can.
 Its licensed under the MIT license which you can do anything with the program :)

 Q: Is this a serious project?
-A: Yes and no. This project isn't going to be advertised or monitized Its just a simple hobbiest project to take up my time.
+A: Yes and no. This project isn't going to be advertised nor am I getting payed to do this.
+EchOS is a hobbiest project to take up my time.
+However we do seriously try and make the software better.

 Q: What language is it written in?
 A: C#